sbeca/reactxp/docs/docs/components/scrollview.md

 // Android only property to control overScroll mode overScrollMode?: 'auto' | 'always' | 'never';

+// Experimental mobile only prop.
+When true, offscreen child views (whose overflow value is hidden)
+// are removed from their native backing superview when offscreen.
+This can improve scrolling
+// performance on long lists.
+The default value is false. removeClippedSubviews?: boolean;

 // Snap to page boundaries?
 pagingEnabled: boolean = false; // Android & iOS only
 snapToInterval: number = undefined; // iOS only